National HIV Testing Day: High-risk patients not screened frequently enough

 A study published in the Lancet HIV showed that HIV testing at primary care facilities during registration of new patients is cost effective and saves lives through timely diagnosis.
 Researchers urged health authorities to invest in screening in all municipalities with high HIV prevalence in England, where the study was conducted.
 Read more.

 Last July, WHO prequalified the OraQuick HIV Self-Test, a point-of-care test developed by OraSure Technologies, Inc. that detects HIV-1 and HIV-2 antibodies within 20 minutes.
 Read more.

-Time from HIV infection to diagnosis cut
+Time from HIV infection to diagnosis cut by 17% in US

 The average time between HIV infection and diagnosis decreased 17% in the U.S. from 3 years and 7 months in 2011 to 3 years in 2015, according to CDC data.
 However, delays in HIV diagnosis continue to be substantial in certain populations, and about a quarter of all people living with HIV go undiagnosed for 7 years or longer.
 Read more.

 HIV testing in South African ED reveals high burden of undiagnosed infections

 Study results published in PLoS One showed an HIV testing strategy implemented in an ED in South Africa identified 115 new infections in 3 months.
 Researchers said their study demonstrates the potential of the testing strategy to detect cases that are missed by clinic-based screening programs.
 Read more.

 Confirmatory HIV testing prevents unnecessary treatment in infants